zeyuz35/zeyuz35.github.io/_pages/about.md

 # Background

-I received by Bachelor of Commerce (Honours) at Monash University, and before that my Bachelor of Actuarial Science at Monash University.
+I received by Bachelor of Commerce (Honours) at Monash University in 2019, and before that my Bachelor of Actuarial Science at Monash University in 2018.